Table of Contents

-Day/night cricket games had been trialled since 2009 at first class level while the first ever test match to be played under these conditions took place in 2015.
+Day night test cricket had been trialled since 2009 at first class level while the first ever test match to be played under these conditions took place in 2015.
 These games start in daylight but are scheduled to progress through dusk and into the night, under floodlights.

 Cricket’s governing body needed to make a decision regarding the colour of the ball.
 It was decided that the players would wear traditional white clothing during day night test matches so that ruled out the use of a white ball.
 Use of the red ball was also unacceptable as it was difficult for fielders, batsmen and spectators to see the ball in night time conditions.

 As an effective compromise, a pink ball was devised.
 It’s a very bright pink and can therefore be seen at all times of the day.
 In addition, it’s also a neutral colour and won’t clash with any clothing worn by the players and umpires.

 A pink ball is more durable than a white ball and that combination of durability and visibility makes them a perfect option for those day night test matches.

 Cricket Ball FAQ

 What Are Cricket Balls Made Out Of?

 Professional, quality cricket balls are so hard that they are even capable of injuring the players (hence batters and wicketkeepers use guards).
-The question is what are cricket balls made out of?
+The question is what are these balls made out of?

 Balls used in international cricket are made of a sphere of cork that is the inner core, while around this, string is tightly woven and a leather casing is applied all around the ball.
 Although cricket balls are a surprisingly simple construction, the manufacturing process is slightly more complicated than that.